hansjny/Natural-Nerd/README.md

 ### Programming
 As this is an Arduino based code, you can compile and upload this sketch using Arduino IDE, PlatformIO or Visual Studio with VisualMicro plugin.<p>
 ESP32 board support should be added to your IDE using boards manager prior compiling and uploading.
 Also and FastLED and Blynk libraries are needed.
-You have to add these using the libraries manager.
+You have to add these libraries using the library manager.

 ### Code improvements to original
-With the original sketch the device was disconnected from blynk server and ESP32 was entwring to an eternal color loop.
+With the original sketch the device was disconnected from blynk server and ESP32 was entering to an eternal repeating color loop.
+At this stage the device was useless until power cycle it.
-Following the guidence on BLYNK documentation, I've changed the code on ```hexaleaf4.ino``` by adding a timer to update the hexController, instead of calling the routine directly on ```loop()``` function.
-This is enough to stabilize the code.
+ I've managed to solve this by changing the code on ```hexaleaf4.ino``` and adding a timer to update the hexController, instead of calling the routine directly on ```loop()``` function.
+This si suggested also on BLYNK documentation.
+This is enough to stabilize the device.

 The following lines of code were added:
   ```